Methodology

 The homepage shows the current state: regime, drivers, and the key charts.

-This methodology page explains how to read those signals.
-The iPhone app is the more focused path if you want the product in a more compact, native format.
+This methodology page explains how those layers can be interpreted.
+The iPhone app is the more focused path if you want LiquidityPulse in a more compact, native format.

 Interpretation Notes